What is crowdfunding science?

 How will an audience be attracted to my project?

-The team at Crowd.Science are building networks with a number of organisations who will help promote projects on Crowd.Science.
-However, you need to bring people to your campaign page too.
-Please make sure you have a read of our crowdfunding guidelines and crowdfunding tips blog for ideas on how to grow your audience.
+The team at Crowd.Science are building a community of science funders.
+We do have some repeat supporters, however, most of the people who support projects are from the scientists own network or a result of promotional activity around that campaign.
+Please make sure you have a read our crowdfunding guidelines and crowdfunding tips blog for ideas on how to grow your audience.